Big name or underdog? Privacy or convenience? Proton Drive or Google Drive?

 Ultimately, the choice comes with security, safety, and privacy against convenience, functionality, and collaboration.

+Is Google Drive secure?
 Google Drive is the industry standard for a reason and if you need a cloud storage service for collaboration or content creation, it’s more than doable.
 But if you just need secure storage and you value privacy above all else, Proton Drive may eke out the win.
-That said, Proton may beat Google but a more secure and private non-beta alternative is available.
+That said, Proton may beat Google but a more secure and private alternative is available.
 More on that is below.

 Both interfaces are clean and attractive, and both work as expected.
 At this point in time, many cloud services all do the same thing in the same way, at least on the front end.
 If you've used a cloud service before, you'll have no problem picking up Proton Drive or Google Drive.